 In my wife's family she can claim a link to Josiah Wedgwood and because he married into the Wedgwood family, Charles Darwen also.
 To find such famous people in ones family history is very exciting!

 Visitors If you think that your family is linked then please send me an email giving details of what you know about your ancestors.
-I regret that I have had to make the website private due to several attempted hacks and much junk mail.
-If you are indeed a 'lost cousin' of mine, once I have been able to place you on the tree, I will give you a login name and password for full access to the website.
+If you are indeed a 'lost cousin' of mine, I would like to be able to place you on the tree.

-To register, please click the link at the top and complete the pop up form.
-We are keen to identify our modern day cousins, no matter how distant and if you are willing, for you to contribute to this website.
-I regret that full access is not open to the general public.
-You must fit on the tree somewhere.
+I am keen to identify our modern day cousins, no matter how distant and if you are willing, for you to contribute to this website.
 All suggestions, additions and corrections will be gratefully received.
 The website is in a constant state of development and there will be regular updates, so save the web address as a favourite and check back regularly.

 Links to all areas of the website are via the drop down boxes accessible from the links on the menu bar at the top of each page.
 Once on an individual's page, you can easily create reports and trees (several types), view media, check out my fact sources, or see a map of where that person spent their lives.

 You can search for any name in the database, using the Search button at the top of the page.
 It is sufficient to enter a first name, a surname or both, or even part of a name if you are not sure how it is spelled.
+Take not also of the Advanced Search features.
 N.B.
-Living people & media relating to living people will not be reported, or shown, unless you are registered.
+Living people & media relating to living people will not be reported, or shown.

 Finally, can I draw your attention to the 'Whats New?' and the 'Most Wanted' links accessed via the Info link .
 'What's New?', shows the latest additions to the site.
 'Most Wanted', are photographs of unknown people, mainly from the late 1800's.
 If you recognise anybody, please make contact with me.